AN INTERVIEW WITH DAVID TAYLOR

 I've been interested in taking an in-depth look at Georg Jensen jewelry for a long time, but the idea of doing a major exhibition came from Michael James, the director of The Silver Fund.
-He approached the director of the Bard Graduate Center, who was enthusiastic about the idea, and I was subsequently invited to be the curator of the exhibition and the editor of its catalogue.
+He approached the director of the Bard Graduate Center, who was enthusiastic about the idea, and I was subsequently invited to be the curator of the exhibition and the editor of its catalog.
 I think the timing of the exhibition was prompted by the fact that the Georg Jensen Company had just celebrated its centennial and the idea of a retrospective exhibition seemed highly appropriate.
 Another factor was that The Silver Fund could provide important pieces from its collection as well as introductions to major collectors of Jensen jewelry whose collections they had helped build.

 4. Georg Jensen opened his first shop in 1904.
 The company is still thriving over 100 years later.
 How does a jewelry company survive that long through so many fashion and design changes in the world culture?

 The fact that the Jensen company has persevered for more than a century is a remarkable accomplishment.
 I can think of only two jewelry-manufacturing firms of international standing that have been in business longer: Tiffany and Cartier.